-By gaining a better understanding of projected climate changes across our service area – including increasing temperatures, heavier precipitation, and more frequent and intense weather events– we can identify system vulnerabilities, prioritize investments, and strengthen our infrastructure.
+By gaining insight into the projected impacts of climate changes across our service area—including increasing temperatures, heavier precipitation, and more frequent and intense weather events—we can identify system vulnerabilities and prioritize investments to strengthen our electric infrastructure.

 Orange and Rockland Climate Resilience Working Group

 Strengthening our electric grid against the impact of climate change and extreme weather requires collaboration between our company, regulators, municipalities, local organizations and customers.
 In August 2022, O&R convened a panel of stakeholders to serve on the Climate Resilience Working Group (CRWG), which provided input to both the 2023 Climate Change Vulnerability Study and the 2023 Climate Change Resilience Plan.

 Our stakeholder engagement effort is designed to identify stakeholders’ key concerns, challenges, and goals; collect and consider the best and most effective practices and expertise; integrate stakeholder feedback; and provide transparency and insight on the climate study process and outcomes.

 O&R continues to be committed to learning more about your concerns regarding climate vulnerability and energy grid resilience.

 If you are interested in joining the Climate Resilience Working Group, or have inquiries regarding our climate study and resilience planning efforts, please email us.